 - Address the accommodation(s) that is necessary and how the accommodation(s) may mitigate the effects of the disability.

-- Schedule a welcome meeting with a member of the Disability Services team once you receive confirmation that Disability Services has received all your materials.
+- Schedule a welcome meeting with a member of the Disability Services and Accessibility team once you receive confirmation that Disability Services and Accessibility has received all your materials.
 During this meeting, we’ll discuss barriers to access, reasonable accommodations that address those barriers, and services that you may need.

-- Keep in touch with Disability Services.
+- Keep in touch with Disability Services and Accessibility.
 Let us know right away if you’re not receiving accommodations for which you are eligible or if your needs change.